Hebrew Braille: History

 Prior to the 1930s, there were several regional variations of Hebrew Braille, but no universal system.
 In 1930, the Jewish Braille Institute of America, under the direction of the Synagogue Council of America, assembled an international committee for the purpose of producing a unified embossed code to be used by sightless people throughout the world.
 The committee membership consisted of Isaac Maletz, representing the Jewish Institute for the Blind, Jerusalem; Dr. Max Geffner, of the Blindeninstitut of Vienna; Canon C. F. Waudby, of the National Institute for the Blind, Great Britain; Leopold Dubov, of the Jewish Braille Institute of America; and Rabbi Harry J. Brevis, representing the New York Board of Rabbis.
 Rabbi Brevis, who had lost his eyesight in his mid 20s, and who had developed a system of Hebrew braille for his personal use as a rabbinical student while attending the Jewish Institute of Religion from 1926 and 1929, was named chairman of the committee, and Leupold Dubov, the executive director of the Jewish Braille Institute of America, was appointed secretary.
 In 1933, the committee voted unanimously to approve and sponsor Brevis' system for adoption as the International Hebrew Braille Code.
 Brevis published a selection of readings from the Bible, Mishnah, and contemporary literature using this system in 1935 under the title A Hebrew Braille Chrestomathy.
 Among the greater challenges faced by the committee was the accommodation of the Hebrew vowel points.
 In 1936, the first Hebrew Braille book was published with sponsorship from the Library of Congress: a volume of excerpts from the Talmud and other sources.
 The code underwent further refinements for the better part of a decade until its completion in 1944.

+In 2019, software engineer Danny Sadinoff created Hebrew Braille characters for Torah cantillation marks and a computer program that combines them with existing Braille biblical text, allowing selected verses to be printed with their chanting notation.
+The system was developed for a blind student preparing to read Torah verses at her bat mitzvah.